-The original budget projected a deficit of \$9,800.
-The District had total revenues in excess of expenditures of approximately \$95,000 in 2019.
+The original budget projected a deficit of \$37,500.
+The District had excess of revenues over expenditures of approximately \$43,000 in 2021.

-Administrative expenses were approximately \$59,000 more than projected in 2019.
-Operating expenses were approximately \$20,000 less than projected in 2019.
+Administrative expenses were approximately \$5,800 less than projected in 2021.
+Operating expenses were approximately \$500 less than projected in 2021.
+Operating appropriations offset with revenues were approximately \$14,000 less than projected in 2021.